DXHeroes/knowledge-base-content/practices/performance_testing.md

 ---
-slug: "performance-testing"
+slug: performance-testing
-aspect: "processes"
+aspect: processes
 stages:
-  - "launch"
+  - launch
 short_description: Performance Testing is a useful practice to verify if the product works as expected.
 Its goal is to identify the product's bottlenecks - what slows down the product performance.
+tags:
+  - performance testing
+  - testing
+  - workload
+  - scalability
+  - fail fast
+  - poor code quality
 keywords:
+  - performance testing
+  - testing
   - workload
   - load
   - capacity